jellydn/vscode-like-pro/README.md

     // Let the quick pick take the full window height, so that more bindings are visible.
     ".quick-input-widget > .quick-input-list > .monaco-list": "max-height: 100vh !important;",
-    // Hide editor top-right buttons, except for the dirty file indicator and settings goto icon ".editor .title .actions-container .action-item a:not(.codicon-close-dirty):not(.codicon-preferences-open-settings)": "display: none !important;"
+    // Hide editor top-right buttons, except for the dirty file indicator and settings goto icon ".editor .title .actions-container .action-item a:not(.codicon-close-dirty):not(.codicon-preferences-open-settings)": "display: none !important;", },
-  },
   "window.commandCenter": true,
   "workbench.colorCustomizations": {